Honor Titus

 Honor Titus (born July 18, 1989) is an American artist who lives and works in Los Angeles, California.
-Since his first solo exhibition in 2019, he has received international recognition for his painting practice, which weaves together a surreal, expressive iconography with references drawn variously from literature, art history, music, architecture and American advertising traditions.
+Since his first solo exhibition in 2020, he has received international recognition for his painting practice, which weaves together a surreal, expressive iconography with references drawn variously from literature, art history, music, architecture and American advertising traditions.

 As the artist Henry Taylor wrote of Titus in Interview magazine, "Titus has struck out on his own with a series of romantic, figurative paintings that conjure nostalgic, art-historical vignettes (the leisure of lawns, car culture, dances), but casts them through a gripping surrealistic lens that feels startlingly fresh."

 He currently resides in Los Angeles, California.

 Life

-Born in Brooklyn, New York in 1989, Titus came to prominence in the New York punk rock scene in the early 2010s as the lead singer of the band Cerebral Ballzy (2009-2015).
-At this time, Titus also became known for his poetry through independent readings in New York City, where he became associated with the artist Raymond Pettibon, who provided the cover art for Cerebral Ballzy’s first album.
-Titus began working in Pettibon’s studio, where he assisted in painting and developed in interest in stylized graphic art.
-Later, the artist Henry Taylor also mentored Titus and gave him his first solo exhibition at Henry Taylor Gallery, introducing him to the Los Angeles contemporary art landscape.
+Born in Brooklyn, New York in 1989 to Andres “Dres” Vargas Titus, a member of the influential rap group Black Sheep, Titus came to prominence in the New York punk rock scene in the early 2010s.
+At this time, Titus also became renowned for his prose through independent readings in New York City, where he became associated with the artist Raymond Pettibon, who provided the cover art for Titus's first album.
+Titus began working in Pettibon’s studio, where he assisted and developed an interest in stylized graphic art.
+Later, the artist Henry Taylor also befriended Titus and gave him his first solo exhibition at the Henry Taylor Gallery, introducing him to the Los Angeles contemporary art landscape.